 As part of its risk management activities, the Company uses various risk mitigants to manage portions of the credit risk in its portfolios.
 Credit risk mitigation is important to the Company in the effective management of its credit risk exposures.
 A majority of the Company's assets are comprised of credit card receivables, with unfunded commitments that are unconditionally cancelable.
-At December 31, 2017, the Company had no asset category that benefited from financial collateral as defined in the U.S. Basel III rules, and the Company did not utilize credit derivatives as a risk mitigation tool.
+At March 31, 2020, the Company had no asset category that benefited from financial collateral as defined in the Basel III capital rules, and the Company did not utilize credit derivatives as a risk mitigation tool.

-There are certain exposures related to our investment in residential mortgage-backed securities which are held to comply with the Community Reinvestment Act and are issued by government-sponsored entities.
-All of these residential mortgage-backed securities are pledged by the Bank as collateral to the Federal Reserve to secure Federal Reserve Discount Window advances.
-Exposures related to these residential mortgage-backed securities are covered by guarantees and are set forth below with associated risk-weighted amounts:
+We hold investments in residential mortgage-backed securities.
+Certain of these investments in residential mortgage-backed securities are held to comply with the Community Reinvestment Act and are issued by government-sponsored entities, and are pledged by the Bank as collateral to the Federal Reserve to secure Federal Reserve Discount Window advances.
+Exposures related to our investments in residential mortgage-backed securities are covered by guarantees and are set forth below with associated risk-weighted amounts: